alex-gutev/live_cells/docs-src/docs/basics/async-cells.md

 When a `Future` is assigned to the value of `n`, the value of `next` is updated with the new `Future` held in `n`.

-It's important to now that the values of asynchronous cells, which remember are `Future`s, are updated synchronously as soon as a value is assigned to a mutable cell.
+It's important to note that the values of asynchronous cells, which remember are `Future`s, are updated synchronously as soon as a value is assigned to a mutable cell.
 It's only the computations represented by the `Future`s that are asynchronous.
 This is best explained by the